Uniswap/docs/docs/sdk/web3-react/overview.md

 > **Welcome to Web3-React!**

-Web3-React provides abstractions to assist you with connecting to web3 connectors and exposes methods to interact with them.
-It currently supports the following connections:
+Web3-React provides abstractions to assist you with connecting your dApp to web3 connectors and exposes methods to interact with those connections.
+It currently supports connecting to the following connectors:
 - Network
-- Metamask wallet
+- Injected wallet (eg MetaMask)
 - Gnosis safe
 - Coinbase wallet
 - WalletConnect wallet